merlinmann/wisdom/wisdom.md

 - Almost always order the specific food that is mentioned in the name of the restaurant.
 If you go to "Sally's Sirloin Shack" and order the sushi sampler, you're probably not hooked up right.
 - Give kids the opportunity to learn and practice new things in a low-stakes environment.
 Failure is important in life, but it needn't always be costly or dangerous.
-- Related: Also do this for everyone else.
+- Related: also do this for everyone else.
 Including yourself.
 - People often unintentionally screw up because they don't realize they're thinking more about their next thing than their current thing.
 In life, your next thing will tend to go way better if you focus first on not screwing up your current thing.
-- Related: Build a grocery list *before* you go to the store.
+- Related: build a grocery list *before* you go to the store.
 Because, once you're *at* the grocery store, you're mainly thinking about getting out of the grocery store.
 Rather than, say, two-ply toilet paper.
 - Your calendar represents a portfolio of promises to your future self.
 Treat it that way.
 - Thus: The only events allowed on a serious person's calendar are commitments about time, location, and effort that will die if they are not successfully completed on a specific day.
 Full stop.
 - Corollary: If you're only tentatively committed to a calendar item—especially if the time of the event has not been mutually confirmed—title the event using Spanish-language questions marks.
 A future event like "`¿Pick apples with Aunt Sue?`" successfully blocks out the time while also affording a quickly scannable reminder about events that still need to either be formalized or deleted.